-Lawyers for Michael Flynn release internal FBI emails, notes
+Trump tweets raise speculation about potential Flynn pardon

 It remains unclear what bearing the documents will have on the case or how significant the judge will determine them to be.
 But Flynn has emerged as something of a cause celebre in recent months for supporters of the president, who have rallied around the retired Army lieutenant general and seized on the findings of a harshly critical watchdog report on the Russia investigation to try to cast doubt on the entire probe.

 Prosecutors haven’t filed anything in response to Wednesday’s action by Flynn’s lawyers.

-Trump has said he is considering pardoning Flynn and retweeted Wednesday night several news stories about the documents.
+But Trump has made clear he is considering a pardon.

 The notes and emails show FBI officials debating internally how best to approach the Flynn interview, how much information to provide him with, what the purpose of interviewing him should be — and what to do if he lied.